Bootstrapping a web application with Spring 3.1 and Java based Configuration, part 1

 <context:component-scan base-package=”org.rest” />

-The configuration classes are filtered/excluded out of component scanning; this is because they are already specified to and used by the Container – allowing them to be rediscovered and introduced into the Spring context will result in the following error:
+The @Configuration classes should not be autodiscovered because they are already specified and used by the Container – allowing them to be rediscovered and introduced into the Spring context will result in the following error:

 Caused by: org.springframework.context.annotation.ConflictingBeanDefinitionException: Annotation-specified bean name ‘webConfig’ for bean class [org.rest.spring.AppConfig] conflicts with existing, non-compatible bean definition of same name and class [org.rest.spring.AppConfig]